rubencaro/gitbeats/README.md

 `npm install && bower install` to get dependencies.

 `npm run dev` to get an autoupdated static preview on development.
+To mimic github pages' environment, simply open `index.html` at the root of the project.

 `npm run build` and push the results to the `gh-pages` branch to publish [here](http://rubencaro.github.io/gitbeats).